Slord6/Spice/README.md

  Explanation:

  The 'module' in the source file at `source.path` is loaded into its own context.
-The declared values for the module are set as they initalised to the value(s) of `arguments`.
+The declared values for the module are set as they are initalised to the value(s) of `arguments`.
 Modules must declare the variable `return` which is passed back to the calling program and assigned to the passed variable `z`.
-Module invokations may be nested indefinitely.
+Module invocations may be nested indefinitely.

  Eg.
  Module source (module.spice):